View Wireless Deployment Maps

-In the Fireware XTM Web UI, you can use the Maps tab on the Dashboard > Gateway Wireless Controller page to help you visualize your wireless network, determine where to place your WatchGuard AP devices, and check for wireless conflicts so that you can optimize your wireless environment.
+In Fireware Web UI, you can use the Maps tab on the Dashboard > Gateway Wireless Controller page to help you visualize your wireless network, determine where to place your WatchGuard APs, check for wireless conflicts so that you can optimize your wireless environment, and check for rogue access points.

 For detailed information on how to use the wireless maps feature, see Use Gateway Wireless Controller Maps.